Skip to Content

 Yes!
 Tortuga Island, Costa Rica is only accessible by boat and requires a tour to visit.
 Typically you’ll book a full-day Tortuga Island tour that will leave from wherever you’re staying in the morning, have you spend the day on the island, and then bring you back in the evening.

 You can expect a 45-minute boat ride from Jaco and more like 20 minutes from Paquera.
 From destinations like San Jose, you’ll have to first drive to the coast (also included in the tour) before getting on the boat.
+You can check out the best Tortuga Island tours that depart from all over Costa Rica here, for all the details.

 What I love about the boat ride out to Tortuga Island is how scenic it is!
 Truly, this is an enjoyable experience all on its own before you even set foot on the island.
 You’ll see fantastic views from the boat including Cocalito Falls (one of the nicest waterfalls in Costa Rica), and you might even spot some dolphins!